Sam & Max Save the World: Remastered

-Sam & Max Save the World Remastered was developed by Skunkape Games, a studio founded by Telltale co-founder Dan Connors and made up of original development team members Jake Rodkin, Jonathan Sgro, and Randy Tudor; the studio is named in reference to General Skun-ka'pe, a character from Sam & Max: The Devil's Playhouse.
-Following the closure of Telltale Games in 2018, Skunkape acquired the rights to Sam & Max and retrieved the game's original assets and source code.
-While the team originally planned to simply update the existing games with a software patch to improve compatibility with newer PCs, the original material's age proved difficult to work with in many regards, leading to the decision to fully remaster Save the World instead.
+Following the closure of Telltale Games in 2018, the rights to their Sam & Max games were acquired by Skunkape Games, a studio founded by Telltale co-founder Dan Connors and made up of original development team members Jake Rodkin, Jonathan Sgro, and Randy Tudor; the studio is named in reference to General Skun-ka'pe, a character from Sam & Max: The Devil's Playhouse.
+Skunkape retrieved the games' original assets and source code from Telltale's archives, intending to update them with a software patch to improve compatibility with newer PCs.
+However, the original material's age proved difficult to work with in many regards, leading to the decision to fully remaster Save the World instead.
 The team consulted with Purcell on the remaster, who contributed additional artwork.
 Several members of the original development team outside of Skunkape also contributed to the remastering effort, including locating original assets that could not be retrieved from Telltale's archives.
 The Remastered release runs on the most recent version of the Telltale Tool and features updated character models and lighting, controller support, and new music by original composer Jared Emerson-Johnson.
 Other changes made include updated cutscene cinematography and re-recorded dialogue for Bosco, with Ogie Banks replacing previous actor Joey Camen.
-Save the World Remastered was released on Nintendo Switch and Windows on December 2, 2020; on Xbox One on August 10, 2021; and on PlayStation 4 on September 29, 2022.
+Sam & Max Save the World Remastered was released on Nintendo Switch and Windows on December 2, 2020; on Xbox One on August 10, 2021; and on PlayStation 4 on September 29, 2022.
 The original Save the World episodes were later released as free downloadable content for the Steam version of Remastered in February 2021.
-Following Save the World, Skunkape began work on remasters for the other Telltale Sam & Max games, with Beyond Time and Space released in December 2021 and The Devil's Playhouse planned for 2023.
+Following Save the World, Skunkape began work on remasters for the other Telltale Sam & Max games, with Beyond Time and Space and The Devil's Playhouse released in December 2021 and August 2024 respectively.